danielpopovici745/etchASketch/README.md

 # etchASketch
-a project following the guidelines listed on theodinproject
+An etchASketch like project following the guidelines listed on [theodinproject](https://www.theodinproject.com/lessons/foundations-etch-a-sketch#assignment)